dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse:
 * physical address - real memory address unit represented as integer. system software or os request cpu to direct hardware device (memory controller) to use memory bus to get content of single memory unit (8 bits) to access it's content
-* logical address - software create logical memory space in which running program is read/write data. then memory management unit create mapping between logical and physical memory. so your program need not to care to work with main memory.
+* logical address - software create logical memory space in which running program is read/write data. then MMU create mapping between logical and physical memory. so your program need not to care to work with main memory.
-Your program works with virtual memory just like with main memory, and in background os provides mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
+Your program works with virtual memory just like with main memory, and in background OS provides mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
 VM (virtual memory) guarantee:
-* one program can't read from memory data from another program, otherwise program could hack each-other and cause trouble
+* one program can't read memory data from another program, otherwise program could hack each-other and cause trouble
 * more then one virtual address can refer to same physical address
 * virtual memory space can be larger then physical one, by using VM paging - also called swapping MMU (memory management unit):